 • In the final part of this presentation, we overviewed our work on network vulnerability from a cybersecurity perspective.
-Our "clients" were retailers, who have also encountered a growing number of cyberattacks.
-Additional results we have obtained for case studies in financial services and in the energy sector
+Our "clients" were retailers and energy corporations, who have also encountered a growing number of cyberattacks.
+Additional results we have obtained for case studies in financial services.